 • Water: Honeycrisp apple trees should be watered regularly to keep the roots moist.
 When temperatures are high, which is typically between May and October, you should water your tree daily.
 Hold the watering can or hose over the base of the tree to allow for the water to penetrate 7 inches down into the root system.

-• Ideal Hardiness Zones: The Honeycrisp apple tree grows best in United States Department of Agriculture (USDA) Hardiness Zones 3 and 4, which have average annual minimum temperatures between -40 and -20 degrees Fahrenheit.
+• Ideal Hardiness Zones: The Honeycrisp apple tree grows best in U.S. Department of Agriculture (USDA) Plant Hardiness Zones 3 and 4, which have average annual minimum temperatures between -40 and -20 degrees Fahrenheit.
 However, the plants can still survive in grow Zones 6 and 7, which have warmer climates.

 • Pruning: Like most fruit trees, Honeycrisp apple trees require careful pruning to yield the best crop.
 Prune in late winter or early spring when tree growth is dormant.
 Cut off any broken, dead, or diseased branches, as well as branches that are growing vertically.
 Once the fruit starts growing, you should also prune away excess buds so that there’s a space of about 8 inches between individual apples.
 This will help grow the largest, tastiest fruit.

-• Pollination: Honeycrisp apple trees don’t self-pollinate, so they need other apple trees that are 6 to 12 feet away to help with fertilization.
+• Pollination: Honeycrisp apple trees don’t self-pollinate, so they need other apple trees that are 6–12 feet away to help with fertilization.
 Fuji, Golden Delicious, and Red Delicious apple trees work well as pollinators because they survive in the same hardiness zones as the Honeycrisp apple tree.

 Honeycrisp apple trees aren’t grown from seeds—instead, fruit-bearing branches are grafted on to rootstocks and sold as saplings.
 Honeycrisp apple saplings are typically sold as bare root trees, meaning that the tree was grown in the ground, pulled out while it was dormant, shaken free of soil, and stored in a container with moist material.
 This is the easiest way to transport an already growing tree.

 The best time to buy and plant a Honeycrisp apple tree is in the spring or fall when the ground is cold but not frozen.
-Once you have a sapling in your possession, here’s how to plant it:
+Once you have a sapling in your possession, here’s how to plant your tree:

 1. Dig a hole twice as wide and twice as deep as the root ball, leaving a cone of soil in the center.